Frederick Dent Grant: West Point controversy

-Grant was appointed to West Point in 1866 and graduated in 1871.
+Grant was appointed to West Point in 1866, and graduated in 1871.

 On June 1, 1870, the first African American cadet, James Webster Smith, from South Carolina, was admitted into the United States Military Academy.
-Smith was sponsored by Senator Adelbert Ames of Mississippi and nominated by Representative Solomon L. Hoge of South Carolina.
+Smith was sponsored by Senator Adelbert Ames of Mississippi, and nominated by Representative Solomon L. Hoge of South Carolina.
 Smith was handpicked for his outstanding character and scholarly ability by David Clark, a northern philanthropist.
 While at West Point, Smith was forced to endure intense racism and violence, and was shunned by other West Point attendees.
-Frederick Dent Grant has been accused of having been one of Smith's harassers.
+Grant would later be accused of involvement in the harassment which Smith endured.

-While Grant was named as one of the chief persecutors by William McFeely in his 1981 biography of Ulysses S. Grant, quoted as saying to his father, then President, that "no damned nigger will ever graduate from West Point," recent scholarship has raised questions about McFeely's sources.
-The evidence McFeely employs to assert Grant's racism comes from an entirely separate hazing incident in 1870 involving a number of white cadets that Smith was never involved with.
+While Grant was named as one of the chief persecutors of Smith by American historian William McFeely in his 1981 biography of Ulysses S. Grant, where he is quoted as saying to his father, then President, that "no damned nigger will ever graduate from West Point," recent scholarship has raised questions about McFeely's sources.
+The evidence McFeely employed to assert Grant's racism comes from an entirely separate hazing incident in 1870 involving a number of white cadets that Smith was never involved with.
 In a January 1871 investigation of the hazing, Grant testified to the Committee on Military Affairs that he was aware of the prank, that he supported it, and that he did nothing to stop it.
 McFeely conflates Grant's testimony from this case with the separate court martial cases against Smith to make it look like he was aware of and supported Smith's harassment.
 In actuality, Grant never testified in Smith's cases, nor did he admit to playing any role in his harassment.
 In addition, the inflammatory racism cited by McFeely was described by a witness who was not present at the meeting.